neto1895/M9C_Professional_README_Generator-ECR/Develop/README.md

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at [d](mailto:d).
-You can find more of my work at [](https://github.com/)
+  If you have any questions about the repo, open an issue or contact me directly at [cruz.rosales.ernesto@gmail.com](mailto:cruz.rosales.ernesto@gmail.com).
+You can find more of my work at [neto1895](https://github.com/neto1895)

   ![Web Developer](https://img.shields.io/badge/bootcamp-Web%20Developer-red)